All remaining 2020 classes will be fully online

 Rebeka Maples, is Director of Spiritual Formation for COSSO.
 She is an retired elder in the West Ohio Conference.
 She has a M.Div. from MTSO and a Ph.D. from OSU, and received certification in spiritual direction from Wellstreams at Spirituality Network in Columbus, Ohio.
 You may contact her at 614-203-6752 or email@example.com and arrange for a brief experience with spiritual direction.

-Rebeka Maples, our Director of Spiritual Formation, will share weekly devotions here this Lent and Eastertide, while we cannot meet in person due to COVID-19 concerns.
+Rebeka Maples, our Director of Spiritual Formation, will share weekly devotions here while we cannot meet in person due to COVID-19 concerns.
+Please contact Grace or Rebeka if you'd like an older devotion that's no longer posted.

 Please email firstname.lastname@example.org if you're looking for a specific older bulletin that's no longer posted here.